Governance

 The role of the Directors

-SELCAT is a charitable company and so Directors are both charity trustees (within the terms of section 177(1) of the Charities Act 2011) and company directors.
-As Directors of SELCAT, bound by both charity and company law, the terms ‘trustees’ and ‘directors’ are often used interchangeably.
-The term ‘Director’ will be used for SELCAT as it avoids the possible confusion caused when referring to the ‘Southwark Diocesan Trustees’ who are Trustees of the Diocese.
+The Trust is a charitable company and so Directors are both charity trustees (within the terms of section 177(1) of the Charities Act 2011) and company directors.
+As Directors of the Trust, bound by both charity and company law, the terms ‘trustees’ and ‘directors’ are often used interchangeably.
+The term ‘Director’ will be used for the Trust as it avoids the possible confusion caused when referring to the ‘Southwark Diocesan Trustees’ who are Trustees of the Diocese.

-The Directors are responsible for the general control and management of the administration of SELCAT, and in accordance with the provisions set out in the Memorandum of Association, Articles of Association and its funding agreement, the Directors are legally responsible and accountable for all statutory functions, for the performance of all academies within SELCAT and other powers that maintain robust internal control arrangements.
+The Directors are responsible for the general control and management of the administration of the Trust, and in accordance with the provisions set out in the Memorandum of Association, Articles of Association and its funding agreement, the Directors are legally responsible and accountable for all statutory functions, for the performance of all academies within the Trust and other powers that maintain robust internal control arrangements.

 The Directors are responsible for the prudent management of all resources including financial.
 All companies are required under company law to produce accounts that give a true and fair view and follow UK accounting standards.